igorbrigadir/awesome-twitter-algo/README.md

 + **Recap** The "Heavy Ranker" is a [parallel masknet](https://arxiv.org/abs/2102.07619).
 Majority of the code for this is in the [ML repo](https://github.com/twitter/the-algorithm-ml/blob/main/projects/home/recap/README.md).
 The [ranker itself](https://github.com/twitter/the-algorithm-ml/blob/main/projects/home/recap/README.md) is run after the candidate generators.

-It's important to note that [there are no content-based embeddings](https://twitter.com/YingXiao/status/1643398843562856450) inside the main ranking algorithm
+It's important to note that [there are no content-based embeddings](https://twitter.com/YingXiao/status/1643398843562856450) inside the main ranking algorithm.

 [Input features](https://github.com/twitter/the-algorithm-ml/blob/main/projects/home/recap/FEATURES.md).
 All the specific features within the input feature list are based slightly on content signals and mostly social signals, such as "aggregate counts of user interaction with other engagers of tweets that the user interacts with", and based heavily on "likes" and "replies" as input actions, but at an aggregate level.
 The social and embeddings-based features in the dataset are not used and weighted as much.